MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/information-support.md

 ---
 # required metadata

-title: Admin information and support for Azure Information Protection | Azure Information Protection
+title: Admin info & support for Azure Information Protection
 description: Resources for administrators, which includes information about new releases, support options, and how to contact Microsoft to report a problem.
 author: cabailey
 ms.author: cabailey